 Inherent in this domain is professional enculturation-nurses coming together as a group and learning about their professional practice.
 At Harris Health System, it means nurses having adopted a set of values, and these values are reflected in our practice and behavior.

-The color Purple represents power, wisdom, dignity, and independence.
+Purple represents power, wisdom, dignity, and independence.

 The Professional Environment Domain includes 3 components that incorporates structures and systems that address all characteristics of a professional nursing practice environment: 1) Shared Governance, 2) Differentiated Practice, and 3) Professional Development.